MrHyperIon101/Artisan-AI/README.md

     Deployment: Vercel for the Frontend, Google Cloud Run for the Backend.

-    Collaboration: GitHub for version control, Trello for task management, and Discord/Slack for communication.
+    Collaboration: GitHub for version control, task management, and Discord/Slack for communication.

 Project Timeline: A 3-Week Sprint Plan